Radu-Nicolae/babel-sep/README.md

 <br>

 ## Executing (our own) coverage tool
+### 4.3 Functionality of the instrumentation for coverage measurement

 We create our own coverage tool, `sep_coverage`, using **manual instrumentation** to measure the coverage of _some parts_ of the project.
 The tool is documented under [sep_coverage/README.md](sep_coverage/README.md).